W427697/Discord-/README.md

 | [notes](https://github.com/storybookjs/deprecated-addons/tree/master/addons/notes) | Annotate Storybook stories with notes                      |
 | [options](https://www.npmjs.com/package/@storybook/addon-options)                  | Customize the Storybook UI in code                         |

-In order to continue improving your experience, we have to eventually deprecate certain addons in favor of new, better tools.
+In order to continue improving your experience, we have to eventually deprecate certain addons in favor of new and better tools.

 If you're using info/notes, we highly recommend you to migrate to [docs](code/addons/docs/) instead, and [here is a guide](code/addons/docs/docs/recipes.md#migrating-from-notesinfo-addons) to help you.